benfarmer05/Chapter1_Epidemics/doc/notes.md

 #       outbreak really *should* be changing site to site
 #           - Sort of along the lines of the "simple" statistical model I proposed above. my method may get us fairly close to a crude solution for predicted tissue lost to SCTLD - but is it really helping us understand the outbreak dynamics?
 I would say only a little
 #   - The DHW data provides a unique opportunity to run some simple ancillary stats that test the effect of DHWs / SST on aspects of individuals corals' infection trajectories. not sure if this is worth it or not
+#   - It will be nice to go back to the 'cover.csv' data and compare model-predicted loss of cover with that which was observed. we could make the assumption that no SCTLD-unaffected coral tissue was lost, and add that SA back into the output data before a final
+#           conversion with the 1:3 ratio
+#   - worth remembering that while susceptible tissue can only go down in my model, susceptible hosts as a whole can rise - may be worth plotting this. even though those hosts didn't really "recover" and theoretically any host is still susceptible even as it is
+#           actively infected, because of the nature of multifocal lesions

 # plotting consideration:
 # - Make a plot showing all of the coral-level "SIR"s (but maybe just the infection curve? or a separate plot with the dead lines?), with the x-axis being days from 0 to max number of days a coral was infected for. this would maybe just be a nice way to visualize